livekit-examples/agent-starter-swift/README.md

 ## Submitting to the App Store

-`LiveKitWebRTC.xcframework` binary framework, which is part of the LiveKit Swift SDK, does not contain DSYMs.
-Submitting the app to the App Store will result in a following warning:
+`LiveKitWebRTC.xcframework`, which is part of the LiveKit Swift SDK, does not contain dSYMs.
+Submitting the app to the App Store will result in the following warning:

 ```
 The archive did not include a dSYM for the LiveKitWebRTC.framework with the UUIDs [...].
 Ensure that the archive's dSYM folder includes a DWARF file for LiveKitWebRTC.framework with the expected UUIDs.